 WA: In both split and non-split architectures, UE throughput UL/DL at the PDCP level can be considered for the AI/ML for NG-RAN function in Rel-19.

+According to TS 28.552, RAN3 assumes that the DL UE Buffered Throughput per DRB, as defined in clause 5.1.1.3.7, can be used to measure UE DL throughput at the PDCP level by deriving it from the transmitted PDCP SDU volume over a specific DDDS period.
+Similarly, RAN3 assumes that a similar metric, such as the received PDCP PDU volume over a certain period, can be used to measure UE UL throughput at the PDCP level.

-RAN3 would like to seek confirmation on whether it is feasible to measure UE throughput UL/DL at the PDCP level.
+RAN3 would like to seek confirmation from SA5 on whether it is feasible to measure UE throughput UL/DL at the PDCP level.

-If feasible, SA5 is requested to specify the corresponding UE throughput UL/DL metrics at the PDCP level in the specification, if needed.
+If feasible, SA5 is requested to specify the corresponding UE throughput UL/DL metrics at the PDCP level in the specification accordingly.

 2 Actions